601 NW Wall St., www.deschuteslibrary.org, Denise at 541-350-8039.

 17600 Center Dr.

 Presents a show of UFO quilts by a group representing the Mountain Meadow Quilters with quilts honoring the late Judy Hopkins, renowned quilter, lecturer, teacher and author of 21 books.
-Opens March 27 and closes May 15.
-The quilters will be present at the public reception in Hopkin’s honor on Saturday, April 19 (Easter weekend) from 4–6pm in the gallery.
+Thru May 15.
+The quilters will be present at the public reception in Hopkin’s honor on Saturday, April 19 (Easter weekend) from 4-6pm in the gallery.
 Billye Turner, art consultant, organizes exhibitions for Sunriver Resort, 541-382-9398.

 The Wooden Jewel

-Offering a a unique blend of designer jewelry and wood art.
 The Luxury of Wooden Watches -- recycled wood watches in an array of colors.
-Mark Doolittle has a doctorate in biology, and has been involved in biomedical research for over 25 years.
-Along with a research career, Dr. Doolittle has become increasingly involved in wood and gourd sculpture over the last several years, employing his unique vision of natural form that is distinctive to this artist alone.
-His pieces reflect a creative diversity of form and function, and most feature fossils or minerals that are integrated into the overall design.
+Mark Doolittle has a doctorate in biology, and his pieces reflect a creative diversity of form and function, and most feature fossils or minerals that are integrated into the overall design.